VH1 ILL-ustrated

-VH1 ILL-ustrated is an adult animated sketch comedy television series that aired on VH1 and was conceived by animation producer Bob Cesca that parodied pop culture and politics.
-This is the only project that Cesca's Camp Chaos Productions produced, besides Napster Bad and an unreleased Sopranos parody miniseries.
+VH1 ILL-ustrated is an adult animated sketch comedy television series that aired on VH1.
+It was conceived by animation producer Bob Cesca and parodied pop culture and politics.
+This is the only half-hour TV series that Cesca's Camp Chaos Productions created and produced.
 Recurring characters include satirical caricatures of Axl Rose (who works at a McDonald's restaurant, and screams people's orders), Michael Jackson (who leaves Earth in search of a place that will accept him and his monkey, Bubbles), among others.

 The animated series were later aired on MTV2 (2006) and SBS (2007).